Diploma in Education (Aboriginal)

 This degree gives students of Indigenous Australian heritage some experience in teaching and, if desired, counts as the first two years of the four-year professional qualification, the Bachelor of Education (Secondary: Aboriginal Studies).

-Students who successfully complete this course with the permission of the Dean of the Faculty of Education and Social Work, may apply for entry into the Bachelor of Education (Secondary: Aboriginal Studies) with credit for all the units.
+Students who successfully complete this course with the permission of the Dean of the Sydney School of Education and Social Work, may apply for entry into the Bachelor of Education (Secondary: Aboriginal Studies) with credit for all the units.

 A student who completes the requirements for the Diploma in Education (Aboriginal) and who does not graduate with this award, may, with the permission of the Dean of the Sydney School of Education and Social Work, enrol in the degree of Bachelor of Education (Secondary: Aboriginal Studies) with credit for all the units of study.

-Admission to candidature for the diploma may be granted to an Aboriginal or Torres Strait Islander person who (a) holds qualifications acceptable to the Faculty of Education and Social Work (b) satisfies admission requirements by submitting an application then successfully completing the written assessment test and interview process.
+Admission to candidature for the diploma may be granted to an Aboriginal or Torres Strait Islander person who (a) holds qualifications acceptable to the Sydney School of Education and Social Work (b) satisfies admission requirements by submitting an application then successfully completing the written assessment test and interview process.
 As this program is specifically for Indigenous Australians, applicants are required to provide confirmation that they are of Australian Aboriginal and/or Torres Strait Islander descent.
 This confirmation can be in the form of a letter of identity from your local Aboriginal Land Council, Aboriginal Legal Service, Aboriginal Medical Service, or other official Aboriginal or Torres Strait Islander organisation.
 If you cannot provide a letter from any of these organisations you will need to provide a statutory declaration confirming your Aboriginality.
 You will need to provide your confirmation document with your application.

 How to apply

 How to apply

 This course is not open for applications in 2015, as it is under review for curriculum renewal and accreditation.
 Information can be obtained from the Sydney School of Education and Social Work website.

 How to apply